Some initial tips for understanding and interpreting your data

 The price variations tab shows the percentage difference between rates on the given date and the average rate over the next 360 days from today.

-For example, rates for you stock are 8% higher on 1st Sep than average for the following year, while market prices are only 4% higher.
+For example, rates for your stock are 8% higher on 1st Sep than your average for the following year, while market prices are only 4% higher than their average.

 General points on your dashboard...

-- Dashboards are updated weekly and include data for the next 360 days.
+- Dashboards are updated every Tuesday and include data for the next 360 days.

-- You are able to export data in several formats from charts in your rate & demand dashboards and also your supply.
-Don't forget, this data is correct to any filters you have applied.
+- You are able to export the data in several formats from most of the Dashboard views.
+Except for the Supply export, the data will be correct to the filters you have applied.